alanfairfield/questscan/README.md

 4. Checks attempts to connect to the machine over SSH

-5. Checks for basic IOCs, like modifications to /etc/passwd
+5. Checks for basic IOCs